hdShang/arxiv-daily/docs/cs-CV/2025-12-11/papers/251210940v1-omniview-an-all-seeing-diffusion-model-for-3d-and-4d-view-synthesis.md

 ---
 layout: default
-title: OmniView: An All-Seeing Diffusion Model for 3D and 4D View Synthesis
+title: "OmniView: An All-Seeing Diffusion Model for 3D and 4D View Synthesis"
 ---

 # OmniView: An All-Seeing Diffusion Model for 3D and 4D View Synthesis